1989 Sugar Bowl: Teams

 Both teams entered the game with one loss.

 Florida State

 The Seminoles opened the season ranked first, but were shut out 31–0 at Miami in the opener and fell to tenth in the AP poll.
 They won the remainder of their games.

 Auburn

 The Tigers' only loss was by a point at LSU on October 8, and they fell from fourth to twelfth in the AP poll.

 Auburn and LSU shared the SEC championship with 6–1 conference records.
 Auburn was awarded the Sugar Bowl berth by a vote of the bowl's executive committee despite losing to LSU and playing in the game the previous year (LSU played in the bowl following the 1984 and 1986 seasons, losing each to Nebraska).

 Two late season events boosted Auburn's Sugar Bowl case: (a) LSU's 44–3 loss at home to Miami and (b) Auburn's 15–10 Iron Bowl victory vs. Alabama.
+LSU's 36-33 loss at Ohio State in September, a game which the Tigers led 33-20 with five minutes remaining, also worked against the home-state team, especially after the Buckeyes finished 5-6.